 By: Amber Harvey

-For more information on the band, visit their website and be sure to share your comments below!
+For more on Nine Inch Nails upcoming album and tour, check out their website, and be sure to share your thoughts on the band's latest songs in the comments section below!